mozilla/firefox-translations-training/README.md

   All the required modules (for example `parallel`) should be preinstalled and loaded in ~/.bashrc

 It was tested on Mozilla Slurm cluster using Singularity containers.
-The pipeline can also be launched on [CSD3 HPC](https://docs.hpc.cam.ac.uk/hpc/index.html) but the main issue is time limits for long-running jobs.
+The pipeline can also be launched on [CSD3 HPC](https://docs.hpc.cam.ac.uk/hpc/index.html) but it was not fully tested.
-Increasing retries can help.

 ### Cloud mode